 - If the company defaults, can you access and use the source code?

 A comparison of open source BI tools in our BI Survey

-A profoundly, 100% vendor-independent evaluation (197 criteria) of the open source BI tools Pentaho BI and Jaspersoft and many other solutions is included in the Business Intelligence Tools Survey 2019 which is available for purchase and download.
+A thorough, 100% vendor-independent evaluation (197 criteria) of the open source BI tools Pentaho BI and Jaspersoft and many other solutions is included in the Business Intelligence Tools Survey 2019 which is available for purchase and download.